Asadullah-Dal17/utils/README.md

 # utils
-> These are the helping function, which will help to avoid reparation of code,
+> These are the helping function, which will help to avoid reparation of code, this it will allow to draw shapes, text, with more prettier way, since we don't have many option opencv, to control the transparency of shape, or draw text with background, just use this, function, and you are good to go.

 ## Opencv Text Beautification
 ---
-### Text With Background color,having controlled Transparency.
+### textWithBackground

 This function Calculates the size of text, using opencv Function, getTextSize, on the base of height and width, we add here the extra padding(x,y) to increase the background, to look it more decent.